STaRR: Spatial-Temporal Token-Dynamics-Aware Responsive Remasking for Diffusion Language Models: Introduction

+However, most existing strategies are restricted to static confidence thresholds for token remasking, even when spacial and temporal information is involved (e.g., DUS, SlowFast).
+As illustrated in Fig.~\ref{fig:1}, the example token pointing to the word of \textit{``determine''} is unnecessarily remasked due to its below-threshold confidence score, despite the model having already captured its semantic content.
+Such issues arise fundamentally from the use of a static threshold.
+First, they rely exclusively on the instantaneous confidence scores of tokens, without considering the dynamic evolution of semantic representations throughout the diffusion process.
+Second, these strategies operate purely at the local token level and fail to incorporate global contextual information.
+Consequently, static thresholding may result in remasking decisions that are misaligned with the model’s underlying semantic understanding~\cite{chen2025dpad}, and unnecessarily delay the overall decoding process by repeatedly remasking low-uncertainty tokens.

+Therefore, a better remasking strategy based on the actual dynamics of token confidence is needed: From a temporal perspective, token’s convergence trajectory exhibits distinct patterns that influence how its confidence evolves over time.
+It unveils the model's progressive semantic disambiguation at specific positions.
+Analyzing it provides insights into the underlying state of the token decoding process.
+From a spacial perspective, token confidence also shape inter-token distributions, which characterize the scope of the model's holistic linguistic comprehension.
+These distributions also facilitate the identification of critical areas.
+Such dynamics provide critical insights into the model's token selection process and give proper suggestions for remasking.

+In this work, we introduce \textbf{\textit{spacial--Temporal Token-Dynamics-Aware Responsive Remasking}} (STaRR), a training-free framework for accelerating DLM inference.
+STaRR is built upon a detailed analysis of the spacial-temporal dynamics of token confidence.
+It quantifies these dynamics into two real-time, computationally efficient metrics: temporal variance and spacial deviance.
+Leveraging these metrics, a dynamic threshold remasking strategy is proposed at a fine granularity of each decoding step.
+Furthermore, STaRR is enhanced by a set of responsiveness optimization methods for its scalability and robustness.

-Experimental results on mainstream benchmarks, including MBPP and GSM8K, show that our method achieves an average 4.1$\times$ speedup and a maximum of 8.9$\times$, without compromising answer accuracy.
-Moreover, our approach is compatible with a wide range of existing acceleration techniques—such as dKV-Cache and in-place prompting—enabling combined speedups exceeding 30$\times$.
+As illustrated in Fig.~\ref{fig:2}, STaRR can effectively prevent tokens that are semantically converged but below a static confidence score from unnecessarily remasking as occurred in Fig.~\ref{fig:1}.
+Experimental results on popular benchmarks, including MBPP and GSM8K, show that our method achieves an average speedup of $4.1\times$ and a maximum speedup of up to $8.9\times$, while maintaining comparable answer accuracy.
+Moreover, our approach is compatible with many existing acceleration techniques, such as dKV-Cache and in-place prompting, enabling combined speedups exceeding $10\times$.